 ON BOARD POLICIES

 Only the skipper on record can maneuver in and out of slips/docks.

 Legal Limit for All Boats is 12 People - This legal limit is set by the Coast Guard.
 All of our boats have an individual Bareboat Capacity Recommendation that is based on how many people can sail comfortably.

-- Red wine is barred on boats - it stains decks and interiors
+- Red wine is barred on boats as it stains decks and interiors.

-- Please do not raft up to any boats
+- Do not raft up to any boats.

 Important—Waiver of Insurance: The company policies and procedures regarding use of the vessels charted through Modern Sailing School & Club are for the protection of the members, owners, and MSC.
 These policies and procedures must be adhered to strictly.
 The Skipper hereby acknowledges and agrees that he or she is familiar with and covenants to comply with said policies and procedures.
 As further consideration for the charter of the vessel pursuant to this Charter Agreement, the undersigned agrees that in the event that he or she willfully fails to comply with the policies and procedures regarding use of the chartered vessel, he or she shall be solely responsible for any and all damages that result from said failure and further does hereby expressly waive and forfeit coverage under any insurance policy providing coverage to MSSC individually or jointly with the Skipper.
 In addition to the Waiver above, the Skipper agrees that in the event of a loss or damage resulting from Skipper’s negligence, Skipper will reimburse MSC for the amount of any deductible due under MSC’s insurance coverage.
 I have read the foregoing and accept the foregoing waiver as set forth.